centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-microsoft-office365-skype.md

 filter it by entering ```--filter-perfdata='^(?!.*perfdate).*$'``` into the *OFFICE365EXTRAOPTIONS* macro.

-Once the host created, you can configure some Macros on the services to filter
+Once the host is created, you can configure some macros on the services to filter
 information:

 | Mandatory | Name          | Description                |